 What does Cinco de Mayo mean?

-Cinco de Mayo translates to the 5th of May.
+Cinco de Mayo meaning translates to the 5th of May.
 It is also called Battle of Puebla Day in Mexico to commemorate Mexico’s victory over France.

 What exactly is Cinco de Mayo?